zunicd/Language-of-Proteins/notebooks/modelling/README.md

 Some conclusions from this table:

-- ProSE pretrained models outperform ESM, “dlm” and “mt” are pretty equal.
+- `ProSE` pretrained models outperform `ESM`, `“dlm”` and `“mt”` `ProSE` models are pretty equal.

-- Overall best performance is with “avg” pooling.
+- Overall best performance is with `“avg”` pooling.

-- SVM is best universal performer.
+- `SVM` is the best universal performer.

-- XGBoost is best for bigger files, Logistic Regression for smaller files.
+- `XGBoost` is best for bigger datasets, Logistic Regression for smaller datasets.

-- Random Forest performs good for “DBP”only.
+- `Random Forest` performs well for “DBP” only.